llvm/llvm-project/flang/docs/AssumedRank.md

 fir.rebox codegen is already quite complex and not all the aspects of fir.rebox matters for assumed-ranks (only simple field changes are required with assumed-ranks).
 Also, this operation will be allowed to take an operand in memory to avoid expensive fir.load of pointer/allocatable inputs.
+The operation will also allow creating rank-one assumed-size descriptor from an input assumed-rank descriptor to cover the SELECT RANK `RANK(*)` case.

 It is proposed that the FIR descriptor inquiry operation (fir.box_addr, fir.box_rank, fir.box_dim, fir.box_elesize at least) be allowed to take